audunhalland/sql-builder-test/README.md

 # sql_builder_test

-Just a (for now) a silly experimental macro for _readable_ SQL builders
+Just (for now) a silly experimental macro for _readable_ SQL builders

 Example: